India › Agra Hotels › ITC Mughal Review

 The places listed below are within 500m northwest up the road from the hotel gates.

-- Tajview – About 500m away, this hotel offers several great options: Jhankar (stylish décor and live music/dance); Sky Deck (rooftop views and popular High Teas); and GAD (lively coffee shop).
-7-minute walk.
+- Tajview – About 500m away, this hotel offers several great options: Jhankar (stylish décor and live music/dance), Sky Deck (rooftop views and popular High Teas), and GAD (lively coffee shop).

 - On the edge of the most vibrant area in Agra with plenty of facilities along the road, but mostly set up for Indian (rather than foreign) tourists.
 This includes an oversupply of shops selling carpets and handicrafts.

 - The Taj Mahal is certainly Agra’s, and possibly India’s, number one attraction.
-The hotel is equidistant from the ticket offices at the West Gate (2.2km, 9 minutes) and East Gate (2.5km, 10 minutes) by auto-rickshaw.
+The hotel is equidistant from the ticket offices at the West Gate (2 km) and East Gate (2.5 km) by auto-rickshaw.
 Separate entries for men and women.
 Open from sunrise to sunset, but closed on Fridays.

 - Agra Fort – The grand Red Fort (Lal Qila) symbolizes power and resilience.
 Partly occupied by the Indian Army, tourists can still see multiple mosques, palaces, and other structures inside this vast monument located close to the city center.
 Open from 6 am to 6 pm on all days.
-9-minute drive (3.5km).
+(3.5 km).

 ITC Mughal – The Hotel